Top things to do at Wilsons Promontory National Park

 There are two official designated campsites at Wilsons Prom for people who have hired a campervan from Melbourne.
 However, there are lots of small camping grounds or places where you can park overnight.
 These are great for those amazing night hike you can do in the National Park.
 Therefore you can find a detailed overview about the campsites of the Southern Wilsons Prom overnight hikes and the Northern Wilsons Prom hikes by clicking on the links.
 These will give you more information about camping and the top things to do at “The Prom”.

-Tidal River camping – Melbourne to Wilsons Prom Tour Guide
+Tidal River camping – Melbourne to Wilsons Prom Guide

 Tidal River Camping is the main campsite and one of the top things to do at Wilsons Promontory National Park.
 It is therefore the perfect base to explore the stunning highlights of Wilsons Prom!
 It is right at the centre of the park and has toilets and hot showers!
 These will especially come in handy after all the fantastic hiking in the area!
 In addition there are laundry facilities, dish washing stations and it even has an outdoor cinema!

-One of Australia’s oldest outdoor cinema is at Wilsons Promontory
+One of Australia’s oldest outdoor cinemas is at Wilsons Promontory

-The best way to see what on is to check the outdoor cinema facebook page.
+The best way to see what’s on is to check the outdoor cinema facebook page.
 Here you can enjoy watching a movie in one of Australia’s oldest outdoor cinemas!
-Remember to grab an inflatable bean bag and relax under the stars at Wilsons Prom!
-Next to the cinema is a small general store that sells basic supplies and groceries.
-As a result of it’s remote location the prices are high in the shop!
+Remember to grab a comfy bean bag and relax under the stars at Wilsons Prom!
+Attached to the cinema is a shop where you can buy their famous “Giant Cone” choc-top ice cream, freshly made popcorn and refreshing drinks for a reasonable price.
+150m away from the cinema you can find a small general store that sells basic supplies and groceries.
+As a result of it’s remote location the prices are fairly high in the shop!
 Customer feedback suggests buying all your food and supplies in Melbourne first.
 The shop also sells a small range of hot food if you don’t want to cook in your campervan.
 Here outside the Tidal River Visitor Center you can find mobile phone charging stations which are especially useful!
 Therefore to use them a $2 coin is required which is returned when you have finished charging your device!